Yu-Gi-Oh! Early Days Collection: Features

 All games in the compilation are playable in Japanese, English, French, German, Italian, and Spanish, including those which had not previously been localized, with the exception of Duel Monsters 6: Expert 2, which is only available in Japanese.
 (Note: Duel Monsters 6: Expert 2 was later modified and released internationally as Worldwide Edition: Stairway to the Destined Duel, which is also included in Early Days Collection.)
 In each game, players can remap the button layout, create save states, and fast forward or rewind gameplay.
 Online multiplayer support has been added to select games via post-launch updates.
 An "enhancements" menu allows the player to apply special modifiers to each game; examples include unlocking all cards, removing deck point limits for player decks, enabling cards normally banned from play, or activating hidden characters and cards that could originally only be accessed through special means.
 An in-game gallery includes digital scans of the games' original box art and instruction manuals.

-Games included
+Games

 Yu-Gi-Oh!
-Early Days Collection includes 14 games originally released for the Game Boy, Game Boy Color, and Game Boy Advance handheld systems, all featuring characters and cards from the original Yu-Gi-Oh series.
+Early Days Collection includes 14 games originally released for the Game Boy, Game Boy Color, and Game Boy Advance handheld systems, all featuring characters and cards from the original Yu-Gi-Oh!
+Duel Monsters series.
 While the included games are primarily digital collectible card games, Monster Capsule is instead a real-time strategy game, while Dungeon Dice Monsters and Destiny Board Traveler are based around board game mechanics.